dlwicksell/nodem/README.md

 encoding you have set up for the YottaDB/GT.M environment it is running in.
 So it is possible to work with UTF-8 encoded data in the database, while in Nodem, even if you haven't set up YottaDB/GT.M to work with UTF-8 directly.
-You can set it to UTF-8 mode directly by passing 'utf-8' or 'utf8', case insensitively, to the 'charset' property.
-If you'd rather work with an older byte-encoding scheme, that stores all characters in a single byte, you can set charset to either 'm', 'ascii', or 'binary', case insensitively.
+You can set it to UTF-8 mode directly by passing `utf-8` or `utf8`, case insensitively, to the `charset` property.
+If you'd rather work with an older byte-encoding scheme, that stores all characters in a single byte, you can set charset to either `m`, `ascii`, or `binary`, case insensitively.
 One thing to keep in mind when you do so, is that Node.js internally stores data in UTF-16, but interprets data in UTF-8 in most cases.
 You can control this through the process stream encoding methods inside of your Node.js code.
-Call those methods to change the encoding to 'binary' or 'ascii', and it will interpret your data as a byte encoding, using the character glyphs in your current locale, e.g.
+Call those methods to change the encoding to `binary` or `ascii`, and it will interpret your data as a byte encoding, using the character glyphs in your current locale, e.g.

 ```javascript